 A legacy system is like an old mobile phone model.
 It may still work well, allowing you to make calls, send texts, and take photos, but it’s incompatible with new apps and technologies, such as mobile payments or high-speed internet.
 Over time, these limitations only grow, making day-to-day functioning increasingly difficult.

-Another example that illustrates the essence of a legacy system is a company’s use of paper-based document circulation.
+A very common example of legacy processes in companies is the paper-based document circulation.
 While it technically works, searching through documents is time-consuming, and accessing specific data is difficult compared to modern, digital databases.
-Additionally, more customers prefer to handle matters digitally, further complicating operations.
+On top of that, customers are getting used to handling matters digitally, further complicating operations.

 What can turn your system into a legacy system?